 Heath Ledger’s posthumous Oscar win in 2009 for Best Supporting Actor in The Dark Knight is one that’s impossible to forget.
 There wasn’t a dry eye in the house as the award was accepted by the actor’s parents and sister.
 Ledger had tragically died just one year earlier, with many speculating that his “menacing, mercurial, droll, and diabolic” role as The Joker is what prompted the spiral of drugs and depression that ultimately caused his death.

 The Painfully Awkward

 Creating a face-palm moment at the 2017 edition that the world will remember for years to come, La La Land was mistakenly announced as the winner in the Best Picture category by presenters Warren Beatty and Faye Dunaway, who were caught in the mix-up after pulling the cue card for Best Actress (won by Emma Stone for La La Land).
 The real victor was, in fact, Moonlight – with the truth revealing itself after La La Land producers had started giving their speeches.

-Everyone – and their mother – loves Frances McDormand, so we were thrilled when she won the Best Actress award last year for her role in Three Billboards Outside Ebbing, Missouri.
+Everyone – and their mother – loves Frances McDormand, so we were thrilled when she won the Best Actress award in 2018 for her role in Three Billboards Outside Ebbing, Missouri.
 However, the internet was baffled when she ended her acceptance speech with what sounded like, “I have two words to leave with you tonight: inclusion writer.”
 Turns out, she actually said “inclusion rider”, which we now know is a clause that an actor can insist be inserted in their contract requiring a diverse cast and crew to be hired around them.